Jaysontian/jaysontian.github.io/_articles/General/retrospection-shad.md

 ## Afterword

-I feel that SHAD was a great learning experience and the lectures were rewarding, but it certainly did not live up even close to its proposed mantra of “making life-long connections”.
+I feel that SHAD was a great learning experience and the lectures were rewarding, but it certainly did not live up to its proposed mantra of “making life-long connections”.
 Of course, it’s important to acknowledge that it was difficult considering its shift to a second year of virtual sessions; yet I do believe, as many of my SHAD friends would agree, it was a bit of a letdown as one expected a bit more sophistication and depth in terms of the STEAM programming.

 [image-1]:	https://i1.wp.com/perspect.it/wp-content/uploads/2018/12/Schermafbeelding-2018-12-28-om-16.14.34.png?fit=518%2C263&ssl=1
 [image-2]:	https://cdn.shopify.com/s/files/1/0259/7876/5396/files/desirabiilty-feasibility-viability-1200x628.jpg?v=1586285394